 #6 Remote monitoring and management

 Another thing to consider is how you will be delivering service to your clients.
-Most MSPs will adopt a solution for remote monitoring and management.
+Most Managed Service Providerswill adopt a solution for remote monitoring and management.
 This allows you to easily assist clients at scale, automate routine tasks such as patches and updates, and script out fixes that will save your staff time.
 This is a key piece of software that will contribute to the success of your company, so do your due diligence and make a choice with the future in mind.

 Sales and marketing